John B. Magruder: U.S. Army career

 From the conflict in Mexico, Magruder learned the value of deceiving and flanking forces outnumbering his own.
 He also saw the war as demonstrating "the science of artillery is continually advancing", and submitted a detailed plan for separating the light artillery from "ordnance, field, and sea coast artillery"—in theory, "resulting in an enlightened division of labor" and specialization; however, in a post-war cost-cutting decision, the War Department rejected the proposal and ordered Magruder's men to serve as foot soldiers.

 In 1850, Magruder was assigned to command the post in San Diego, California, where for a time he was also "a land speculator, lawyer, saloon owner, railroad president, and one of California's most celebrated duelists".
+In the late 1850s Magruder took Rancho Jamacha from Apolinaria Lorenzana.
 Years later in May 1857, while stationed at Fort Adams, his company was remounted as a light artillery battery.
 Historian Edward A. Pollard noted that Magruder was recognized as one of the lead artillerists in the army: "It was in the rapid and effective management of field-pieces, and the combinations with which they were applied to accomplish immediate and important results, that his genius shone"; Magruder's experience helped him convince the War Department in 1860 to accept a revised version of his logistics plan, and fund an expedition to observe European artillery tactics.

 Civil War

-At the onset of the Civil War Magruder was posted in Washington, D.C.—on the side of the Union.
+At the onset of the Civil War Magruder was posted in Washington, D.C. on the side of the Union.
 However, Magruder, whose loyalties were with his home state of Virginia, resigned his commission in the army four days after the state seceded on April 17, 1861, to join the Confederate States of America (CSA); subsequently, Governor John Letcher appointed him to colonel in the Confederate Army.
 His superiors—perhaps impressed by his detailed inventory of Richmond's defenses—placed Magruder in command of forces, soon officially termed the Army of the Peninsula, on the Virginia Peninsula, east of Richmond where the city seemed most vulnerable to Union attack.

 Immediately after establishing his headquarters at Yorktown, Magruder surveyed the region and found the circumstances favorable: the marshy terrain, dense undergrowth, and watercourses led him to surmise that a successful defense of the Peninsula was plausible.
 He ordered the construction of three fortified lines to counter mounting Union forces under the command of Maj.
 Gen. Benjamin Franklin Butler at Fort Monroe.